LEAVE US YOUR MESSAGE

 Once registered and banked, the VCC's operational structure mirrors a standard institutional fund: capital calls, LP communications, quarterly reporting, annual audit.
 The VCC Act requires an annual general meeting or a written resolution in lieu within six months of the financial year end.

-VCC costs: setup and ongoing
+VCC costs: setup and ongoing (representative ranges only)

-• Annual ongoing costs (administration, audit, compliance, director fees): SGD 120,000-200,000+ per year, scaling with AUM and number of sub-funds
+• Annual ongoing fund costs (administration, audit, director fees, VCC-level compliance): SGD 120,000-200,000+ per year, scaling with AUM and number of sub-funds

 • 13U application counsel: SGD 30,000-80,000, depending on complexity of substance narrative